The Races at Longchamp

 The Football Players

 Henri Rousseau had a characteristic ability to paint pictures that were simultaneously beautiful and ludicrous.
 His 1908 painting, The Football Players show his inability to paint hands and feet accurately, how to show bent knees or creased jerseys around the players’ elbows create the ridiculousness of the painting, but the colors and faces of the players allow the joy prominent.
 The setting of the painting, although fantastical, is also absurd.
-Set in the clearing of a forest, the players would find it next to impossible to play on that surface in the space provided.
+Set in the clearing of a forest, the players would find it next to impossible to play on that surface in the space provided, but it was still a good place to go bet with Sports Betting Canada, why not ?!

 Pulcinella and the Tumblers